 Mexican-born Guillermo del Toro first emerged as a director of great promise with the vampire film Cronos (1993).
-Del Toro then came to the US mainstream to make the modestly effective giant bug film Mimic (1997), which proved a little too quiet for most audiences and vanished without a trace, and then went onto Blade II (2002), the graphic novel adaptation Hellboy (2004), the highly acclaimed, awards-winning fantasy Pan’s Labyrinth (2006) and Hellboy II: The Golden Army (2008).
+Del Toro then came to the US mainstream to make the modestly effective giant bug film Mimic (1997), which proved a little too quiet for most audiences and vanished without a trace, and then went onto Blade II (2002), the graphic novel adaptation Hellboy (2004), the highly acclaimed, awards-winning fantasy Pan’s Labyrinth (2006), The Shape of Water (2017) and Nightmare Alley (2021).
 In between his Hollywood sojourns, Del Toro went to Spain to make The Devil’s Backbone, which is produced by no less than Pedro Almodovar.

 For all that, The Devil’s Backbone feels like a good but never fully satisfying film.
 For one, the denouement is surprisingly traditional.
 For all the chill dread eeriness that Guillermo Del Toro evokes the appearances of the child with, its revelation as merely a child seeking retribution for its murder seem a little banal and ordinary in proportion to the build-up.
 Dozens of other ghost stories have conducted variations on such a plot denouement and one anticipated that Guillermo Del Toro might have conducted it with far more conceptual ambition than that.